a letter to a pilot who never replied,

 Hello M — ,

-Whether you will be reading this whilst still at your layover in Beijing, or maybe you will finally open it in a different land, know that it has been composed while both of us share the same night sky.
+Whether you will be reading this while still at your layover in Beijing, or maybe you will finally open it in a different land, know that it has been composed while both of us share the same night sky.

 (a mysterious follower)